IyXuan23/ITProject2024SM2/README.md

 3. To run any script, please type ./myenv/bin/python ImportScripts/[script_name].py into Shell or Ternimal
 4. When you are done please type: deactivate.

+OR

+Install psycopg2 using: pip install psycopg2.
+(Try pip3 install psycopg2 if doesn't work).